Denis Odoi reveals how he would stop Newcastle loanee Aleksandar Mitrovic

-Fulham defender Denis Odoi has heaped praise on Aleksandar Mitrovic after he guided the team to victory against Preston.
+A lot of defenders have tried and failed miserably to contain Aleksandar Mitrovic this season, but Denis Odoi thinks he has the answer to stopping the Fulham.

-The striker, who is currently on loan from Newcastle, scored a brace to see the Cottagers secure a 2-1 victory at Deepdale; a result which has further strengthened the side's promotion hopes.
+The striker, who is currently on loan from Newcastle, scored a brace to see the Cottagers secure a 2-1 victory at Deepdale; a result which has further strengthened the side's promotion hopes and made it seven goals in five games for Mitrovic.

 Speaking after the game, Odoi was full of praise for the Serbian striker, saying he brings something a little different to the Fulham team.